 - The economic circumstances of each party at the time the division of property becomes effective

 - The income and property brought to the marriage by each party

 - The contribution of each party to the acquisition, dissipation, preservation, depreciation, or appreciation in the amount or value of the marital property, as well as the contribution of a party as a homemaker

 Do you know which assets you want to keep and which assets are better to keep for asset appreciation and tax planning?

 Don’t worry, most people are not sure or are puzzled by this question.
-This is why working with an experienced divorce attorney who understands asset valuations and market liquidity can help you make the right choice concerning your marital assets.
+This is why working with an experienced divorce attorney who understands equitable distribution, asset valuations, and market liquidity can help you make the right choice concerning your marital assets.
 While many people believe keeping the marital home is the more cherished position in a divorce case, and while it may be cherished, it does not mean it is the best asset to keep.
 In fact, it may be the worse asset to keep as homes require major capital additions and lack liquidity.
 On the other hand, if you can keep your investment account in exchange for your spouse keeping the house, you should keep the ultra liquid investment account (all things being equal).
 Furthermore, what will your tax ramifications be if you sold the marital home and it was not your first home?
 The taxes could kill any idea of what you thought you would net in the deal after transaction fees, carrying costs, and taxes.

 Can I be forced to sell the marital home?

 In short yes, but if you make an agreement, that will be off the table.
 If you do not make an agreement, you may be able to keep the home if you can buy your spouse out of his or her share.

 I made more money than my wife and contributed more than her.
 Should I receive a larger share than she does?

 In New Jersey, a marriage is viewed as a joint enterprise.
 So even if your wife sat home and watched television all day, she arguably has the same claim to the marital assets as you do.